 In the courtroom, John is a seasoned litigator who has won jury verdicts for clients in both state and federal courts.
 He has handled many government enforcement actions involving the False Claims Act, in addition to copyright and trademark litigation, civil disputes and other business litigation, and state and federal environmental regulatory matters.

-A seasoned litigator who has won jury verdicts for clients in both state and federal court, John Haubenreich approaches every engagement from the perspective of the client’s short- and long-term strategic objectives.
-John has extensive experience with government enforcement actions and white-collar criminal matters.
-Hospitals, health systems, home health agencies and other healthcare providers turn to John for assistance with government investigations, and he has successfully resolved False Claims Act allegations on behalf of clients with the Department of Justice.
-He also represents clients in environmental litigation and enforcement actions brought by the U.S. Environmental Protection Agency and the Tennessee Department of Environment and Conservation.
+Hospitals, health systems, home health agencies and other healthcare providers in particular rely on John for assistance with internal and government investigations, and he has successfully resolved False Claims Act allegations on behalf of clients with the Department of Justice.
+He also provides counsel to manufacturers, energy companies and other heavy industry clients in environmental litigation and enforcement actions brought by the U.S. Environmental Protection Agency and the Tennessee Department of Environment and Conservation.

-John’s entertainment law practice includes the representation of several high-profile recording artists in copyright litigation, trademark disputes and other civil litigation.
+Additionally, John has significant entertainment law experience that includes the representation of high-profile recording artists in copyright litigation, trademark disputes and other civil litigation.
 He has successfully obtained jury verdicts on behalf of entertainment clients and secured both declaratory judgment and monetary damages.
-Additionally, John represents clients in internet domain name disputes.

 John is a film photography enthusiast and a founding member of the Nashville Community Darkroom, a 501(c)(3) nonprofit contributing to arts education in Nashville.
 He and his wife are raising a daughter and a son.
 Prior to becoming an attorney, John taught high school English in Newark, N.J. as a Teach for America corps member.
 He continues to be involved in educational issues.